symfony/symfony-docs/reference/forms/types/enum.rst

 the ``TextAlign`` enum.
 Use the `expanded`_ and `multiple`_ options to display these values as ``<input type="checkbox">`` or ``<input type="radio">``.

+In order to persist this field to the database, you need to create a DataTransformer that converts the Enum object to its scalar value (`int` or `string`).

 Field Options
 -------------